Allisterh/VAR-natural_gas_drilling_prices/README.md

-# README: What Drives Drilling Up and Prices Down
+# README: What Drives Drilling Up and Prices Down?
 Replication code and data for 'What Drives Drilling Down and Prices Up?
 A Structural Vector Autoregressive Model of US Natural Gas Markets'.
 The code estimates a structural vector autoregressive model of US natural gas markets identified with a mix of sign and zero restrictions using sub-rotations.
 For the IRFs the modal model (which maximizes the IRF posterior density) as well as 68% highest density bands are plotted.
 Details can be obtained from the paper.
 Feedback for both code and paper is highly appreciated, just [email me](mailto:valentin.winkler@icloud.com).

 ## R Files